maianhpuco/DIMVImputation/README.md

 # Conditional expectation with regularization for missing data imputation (DIMV)

-This is an **imputation package for missing data**, which can be easily install with pip.
+This is an **imputation package for missing data**, which can be easily installed with pip.

 The code repository associated with the paper: "Conditional expectation with regularization for missing data imputation."
 This paper is under evaluation for the journal you can find it at https://arxiv.org/abs/2302.00911